 Atlanta Saxophone Day is an annual event held in September and is open to participants of all ages and skill levels.
 This one-day event hosts masterclasses, focus sessions, saxophone ensembles, artist and participant recitals, and exhibitors.
 Each year, Atlanta Saxophone Day features a world-class guest artist.
-Recent guest artists include Carrie Koffman, Claude Delangle, Frederick Hemke, and Debra Richtmeyer.
-This year’s guest artist is Chien-Kwan Lin from the Eastman School of Music.
+Recent guest artists include Chien-Kwan Lin, Claude Delangle, Frederick Hemke, and Debra Richtmeyer.

 Lunch and a t-shirt will be provided to all registered participants.
 All registration fees are non-refundable.